Documentation Index

 {resourcequota name} ... exa-h100-0.storageclass.storage.k8s.io/requests.storage: 0/300Ti

-1. Select an access mode.
+1. Select an Access Mode.

-• ReadWriteOnce: The volume is accessed from a single node.
+• ReadWriteOnce: Access from a single node.

 2. Click [Create].